 Jennifer L. Wood

 Jennifer Wood has over 30 years of public interest experience in civil legal aid organizations, civil rights firms, state government, and legislative roles.
-Prior to joining the Center for Justice, she was the Deputy Secretary to the General Counsel at the RI Executive Office of Health and Human Services and the General Counsel to the Chief of Staff in the Office of the Lt.
+Prior to joining the Center for Justice, she was the Deputy Secretary/General Counsel at the RI Executive Office of Health and Human Services and the General Counsel/Chief of Staff in the Office of the Lt.
 Governor.
-She spent nine years as the Chief of Staff and Chief Legal Counsel at the RI Department of Elementary and Secondary Education.
+She also spent nine years as the Chief of Staff and Chief Legal Counsel at the RI Department of Elementary and Secondary Education.
 She started her career as a fellow at Rhode Island Legal Services, before transitioning to private practice.
 Jenn is a graduate of Brown University and the Northeastern University School of Law.

 A graduate of New York University, John received his J.D. from Brooklyn Law School, which he attended after working as an analyst for the City of New York.
 John's dedication to public interest lawyering began during law school, where he was Associate Managing Editor of the Journal of International Law and a Dean’s Merit and Academic Achievement Scholar.
 John participated in the Unemployment, Immigration, and Community Development Clinics and advocated on behalf of low-income tenants at Brooklyn Legal Services Corp.
 A during and after school.
 He is admitted to practice law in the State of Rhode Island and the Commonwealth of Massachusetts.